ZiadMuhammad/AstroFaceAPI/README.md

 # AstroFaceAPI ♒️
-I created this API just as a little experiment to see if deep learning could detect your zodiac sign from your image!
+I created this API just as a little experiment to see if deep learning (Convolutional Neural Networks) could detect your zodiac sign from your image!
 The model got trained on a dataset that I collected on my own.
 The dataset consisted of photos of celebrities of different zodiac signs.

+This API is made with Python, Flask and TensorFlow.

 # How to use this API?
 First of all, you need to download Keras, TensorFlow, and flask if you don't already have them.